TheOdinProject/curriculum/ruby/files_and_serialization/project_event_manager.md

 When we're accessing the `representatives` method of their API, we're sending in a `key` which is the string that identifies JumpstartLab as the accessor of the API, then we're selecting the data we want returned to us using the `address`, `levels`, and `roles` criteria.
 Try modifying the address with your own zipcode and load the page.

 This document is [JSON](http://json.org/) formatted.
-If you copy and paste the data into a [pretty printer](https://jsonformatter.org/json-pretty-print), you can see there is an `officials` key that has many legislator `names`.
+If you copy and paste the data into a [JSON pretty printer](https://jsonformatter.org/json-pretty-print), you can see there is an `officials` key that has many legislator `names`.
 The response also includes a lot of other information.
 Cool!

 Let's look for a solution before we attempt to build a solution.